Exploiting Edge-Oriented Reasoning for 3D Point-based Scene Graph Analysis (CVPR2021)

 instance_labels = instance_labels[_valid_idxs_]

-list of length (N1 + N2 + … + NB).
+range list of length (N1 + N2 + … + NB).